It's in the mountain air, warm sunshine, cool waves, and skinny dipping in natural products that soothe the body while sparing the lake.

 She was raised in nature, in the cool waters of a Canadian lake.
 From childhood she suffered skin allergies and sensitivities, and later in life found herself frustrated with reactions to even the most popular cosmetics that claimed to be natural.

 While traveling she found places that demanded “reef safe” sunscreen to be worn while swimming in their waters, to prevent damaging their delicate ecosystems.
 This widened her eyes to just how many products are currently harming our waters, and our bodies.
+A life spent outdoors deeply influenced her search for cleaner, more earth-friendly ingredients to put on her skin.

 THE INFUSION